 What are some of your favorite things to include for your spring cheeseboards?

 We should compare collections sometime! 😉 I love to include products from small businesses and artisanal makers.
 My favorite honey comes from Bee Seasonal Honey.
-Based in Arizona, Bee Seasonal is run by a husband and wife team who travel the world sourcing the most incredible honeys.
-They’ve launched two collections so far and the variety of the honeys in each offer endless flavor pairing options.
+Based in Arizona, Bee Seasonal is run by a husband and wife team who travel the world sourcing the most incredible honey.
+They’ve launched two collections so far and the variety of the honey in each offers endless flavor pairing options.
 When it comes to jam and preserves, there are endless options!
-Some of my favorite local jam makers are Rare Bird Preserves and Bushel and Peck’s.
+Some of my favorite local jam makers are Rare Bird Preserves and Bushel and Pecks.
 I’m also a huge fan of the unique flavors and gorgeous packaging from BRINS Jam.

 Last week you offered a wonderful live cheeseboard class via your Instagram, and you also teach workshops as well.
 What do you enjoy the most about teaching the art of creating cheese boards with others?

 Cheese Board Queen workshops and private classes combine two of my passions: cheese boards and hosting events.
 These events bring my platform to life, allowing me to gather people around a table to enjoy good food, meet new friends and learn a new skill.